 Public, private, parochial and charter schools in the region have an ongoing Saint Joseph's presence — from student teachers to ACESJU educators.

-Of undergraduate health majors from the Class of 2017 were employed, continuing their education in graduate school or committed to service/military appointments within 6 months of graduation.
+Of undergraduate students from the Class of 2021 were employed, continuing their education in graduate school or committed to service/military appointments within 6 months of graduation.

 Years of serving the autism community through the Kinney Center of Autism Education and Support.